PhD-ReadingUni/FlashFloods_Ecuador/README.md

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-# FlashFloods_Ecuador
+# FlashFlood_Ecuador
-Investigation on whether ecPoint-Rainfall can forecast flash floods in Ecuador.
+Verification of a flash flood forecasting system for Ecuador.

-NOTE: a "Data" directory is stored locally at ECMWF and it is not uploaded in GitHub because contains too many large files.
+NOTE: the directory "Data" is stored in $PERM/PhD/FlashFloods_Ecuador at ECMWF as it was too big to be stored in GitHub.
-However, the data can be made available under request to Fatima Pillosu at fatima.pillosu@ecmwf.int.